 Many, many of the smart- or sportwatches available in 2017 were not very ladylike (fortunately the market is slowly improving in this area).
 Most are bulky, sporty and just ugly.
-This watch I felt I could wear 24/7 and not look like foolish.
+This watch I felt I could wear 24/7 and not look like a fool.

 You are able to setup you’re own workouts or use some standard ones from Garmin (be sure to also checkout my experience with Garmin Coach!).
 You can set this up on your phone and it’ll be transferred to your watch automatically when synchronizing.
 Your watch will then provide feedback during your activity based on the workout you setup.
-You can for example create trainings with 400m intervals and the watch will vibrate when you finished the 400m.
+You can for example create workouts with 400 meter intervals and the watch will vibrate when you finished the 400 meter.

-The VA3 can connect to Strava, MyFitnessPal and several other social apps to easily share your activities.
+The Vivoactive 3 can connect to Strava, MyFitnessPal and several other social apps to easily share your activities.

 It’s reasonably priced for the features it provides.

-The things I didn’t like about the VA3:
+The things I didn’t like about the Vivoactive 3:

 - No Music